nexmo-community/sendinblue-use-case/README.md

 2. A custom event is created when the confirmation email goes out.
 This is retained in the Conversation for that user.

 3. A chat screen is loaded that contains order data (and optionally order and message history).
 Two way chat can then take place between the customer and a support agent.

+## Methods

+1. `post` on `/user` - creates a user.
+Username is bassed in the body.
+2. `post` on `/order` - creates an order.
+Username of the person creating an order is passed in the body.
+3. `get` on `/chat/:username/:conversation_id/:order_id` - logs user or agent into chat room.

+Posts to create uses and orders can most simply be issued using Curl commands.

 > **NOTE:** It is assumed you have both a Nexmo account and a Sendinblue account, and associated API keys and secrets.